gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 You can decide if all partitions will be written by profile operation.

-When it is disabled, only necessary partitions for a barely functional camera are written.
+When it is disabled, only the necessary partitions for a barely functional camera are written.

 - For OpenIPC: `boot`, `kernel` and `rootfs` are written; `rootfs_data` would be formatted.
 - For Stock T20: `boot`, `kernel`, `root`, `driver`, `appfs`, `config` and `para` are written; `backupa` would be formatted.